megatron-uk/raygun-x68k/README.md

 Ray Gun is a fairly early/simplistic RPG (or *roll* playing game, as the Engrish on the title exclaims!) game for the NEC PC-88, MSX and Sharp X68000.

 This is my attempt to translate the content of the game to English.
 Why?
 Well it's a pretty simple game, the text is (mainly) stored uncompressed and in standard S-JIS form and I thought it would be fun to try something that doesn't appear to be very well known!

+## Nudity!

+Ray-Gun, as with many late-80's through early 90's RPG games on the aforementioned computers contains an element of nudity.
+Now, the content is fairly tame by most standards but this game is *not for children*, nor should it be considered safe for work.

 ## Spoilers!